TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 6/Genesis 6.22.md

 ---

-Thus did Noah; according to all that God commanded him, so did he.
+Thus Noah did.
+According to all that God commanded him, so he did.